carolxmgao/carolxmgao.github.io/_pages/about.md

   - /about.html
 ---

 Hey!
-I am a junior studying applied math and computer science at Brown University.
+I am a senior studying Applied Math-Computer Science at Brown University.
 Currently, I am focused on gaining more professional experience within the realm of industry and research.
 I have a strong enthusiasm for healthcare applications, and a significant portion of my research has been motivated by collaborative efforts with hospitals seeking to enhance the quality of life of their patients and operations.
-In my free time, I like to explore the outdoors, new places, and try new foods!
+In my free time, I like to explore the outdoors and try new foods!